Pepengineers/PEPEnterfaceToolkit/README.md

 ## :watch: Quick start

-Once the `Pepengineers.PEPEnterfaceToolkit` is installed, create a class `MyFirstViewModel` that inherits the `ViewModel` class.
+Once the `PEPEnterfaceToolkit` is installed, create a class `MyFirstViewModel` that inherits the `ViewModel` class.

 ```csharp
 using Pepengineers.PEPEnterfaceToolkit.Core;